n7get/noderig/README.md

 That's it for now.
 NodeRig is still in early stages of it's development, I'm hoping people will find it useful.

+## Digital apps

+Lots of items on my TTD list to document here ;-).

+Briefly, set the digital app to use the 'other end' of the virtual com ports or the pseudo ttys.
+Use CAT control and configure the rig as a FT-119A.
+NodeRig ignores RTS/DTR, etc.

+I know there's lots more to do, fix and document, but this is at least a start.

 73, N7GET